Dinas Rock Classic

 Clydach Gorge near Gilwern, Abergavenny

 This route has the option of a 50ft ‘dry’ abseil off a viaduct before getting changed to take part in the wet gorge which is really suited for children.
 The route is not as interesting as the above routes and is prone to rubbish being dumped.
-If there are other groups present you can end up waiting around (something we always aim to avoid) as such this route is not recommended or used by ourselves, if you want to abseil then why not try our abseiling experience.
+As such this route is not recommended or used by ourselves, if you want to abseil then why not try our abseiling experience.

 Trecastle, Brecon

-This route is also rarely used, we would not really describe this as Gorge Walking (or Canyoning ) more of an adventure walk with an inclusive 30ft abseil, the route follows a mountain stream and once at the peak of the mountain the abseil takes place- the area is fairly exposed without any trees or forestry although it is fairly rugged and remote.
-There are no deep rivers or plunge pools so there are no big jumps and challenges tend to be fairly tame (except for the abseil).
+This route is also rarely used, we would not really describe this as Gorge Walking (or Canyoning) more of an adventure walk with an inclusive 30ft abseil.
+The route follows a mountain stream and once at the peak of the mountain the abseil takes place- the area is fairly exposed without any trees or forestry although it is fairly rugged and remote.
+There are no deep rivers or plunge pools so there are no big jumps and challenges tend to be fairly tame.

 All the Videos & Photos on this page were taken from the routes we use in the Brecon Beacons – Copyright Blue Ocean Activities.